-I am a domain expert in building and deploying machine learning models, vector search engines, and distributed computing/data systems.
+I enjoy building and deploying machine learning models, vector search engines, and distributed computing/data systems.
 In 2021, I created a facial recognition algorithm that ranked US #1 and World #2 among top companies and research institutions, and have been maintaining it since then.
 In 2022, I drove the research and implementation of a new deca-billion-scale vector search engine, which has since been powering the service at Clearview AI.
 Being an academically trained computational physicist, I am passionate about performance computing, and the fundamental hardware/language/software breakthroughs that accelerate its progress.

 I had previously worked on computer vision / facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the vector search engine at increasingly large sizes (deca-billion scale and more).
 Clearview was the perfect opportunity for me.
-I ended up solving them in each of the two years when I was here.
-In addition, I took on a lot more strategic and people responsibilities.
+I ended up solving them in the first two years when I was here.
+In addition, I grew a lot more here.

 Senior Software Engineer, Platform, 2017 - 2021